RETALIATION

 * wiping the edge of the cup, Mt.
 23.25, “full of extortion and indulgence.”

 So, who is smiting thee on the right cheek (v.
 39)?
 It is true that the Romans come under the greatest suspicion, inferring a backhanded slap to the right cheek as one might give a slave.
-Yet, striking someone hardly seems the issue, for a Jew would not be able to retaliate against a Roman in any case.
+Yet, striking someone hardly seems the issue, for a Jew, would not be able to retaliate against a Roman in any case.
 Turning the other cheek (turning away from it) becomes the heart of the matter.
 To turn away, to decline the offer when the offer is unrighteously proffered; interpreted in this manner the priests and their application of the law are doing the slapping.
-Essentially, the old law, perhaps needed for a previous time, in current times is now abusing you and can lead to unwanted complications, sometimes leading to death.
+Essentially, the old law, perhaps needed for a previous time, in current times is now abusing you.
+Remove yourself from the worldliness of the Pharisees, those men who perform so many rituals, and their outmoded religious edicts.

 Who were common laws applied against?
 To the Jewish people themselves.
 By contrast, the Sadducees would never perceive the law as being imposed against them.
 In fact, they believed themselves as very strict in following the law.
 Yet, they bilked money through the Temple tax.
 The Pharisees were those ‘street priests’ who went about chastising others according to the law.
 Purification laws and rituals* diluted true spirituality, yet they were full of false pride and false holiness, nor were they averse to taking a coin from a widow to pray a deceased husband into heaven.